In preparation for the twice-yearly parent-teacher conferences, you may find it helpful to review the following information and tips.

-- To show teachers you care and are involved in your child’s education
+- To show teachers you care and are involved in your student’s education

-- To get new or more information about your child as a student
+- To get new or more information about your student’s abilities and challenges.

-- to see your child through his or her teachers’ eyes
+- To see your student through his or her teachers’ eyes.

-- to get a better read on how child is doing since conferences come after the ambiguous “U”, “S”, “E”
+- To get a better read on how your student is doing since conferences come after the ambiguous “U”, “S”, “E” grades.

-- To show your child that you are truly invested in their education – that you’re investing your own time because it means that much to you
+- To show your student that you are truly invested in their education, that you’re investing your own time because it means that much to you.

-- If your child has complaints about a teacher, meeting the teacher allows you to make your own assessment so you can support and/or advocate for your child if necessary.
+- If your student has complaints about a teacher, meeting the teacher allows you to make your own assessment so you can support and/or advocate for your student if necessary.

 What to Expect